uadmin/uadmin-docs/_build/html/_sources/index.rst.txt

 .. code-block:: bash

     $ uadmin
-    Usage: uadmin COMMAND [-e email] [-d domain]
+    Usage: uadmin COMMAND [--src]
-    This tools allows you to publish your project online
+    This tools helps you prepare a folder for a new project or update static files and templates

     Commands:
-    publish         This publishes your project online
     prepare         Generates folders and prepares static and templates version         Shows the version of uAdmin

-    Arguments:
-    -e, --email     Your email.
-This is required for you to be able to maintain your project.
-    -d, --domain    You can choose your domain name which will customize your URL

     Get full documentation online:
     https://uadmin-docs.readthedocs.io/en/latest/